WetHat/MarkdownToHtml/markdown/2.6/Find-MarkdownFiles.md

 Build configuration object.
 Usually obtained by reading a `Build.json` configuration file.
 See the [Static Site](about_MarkdownToHTML.md#static-site-project-customization) for details about configuration options and structure.
-This configuration is cascaded with the configurations from  `Build.json` files found at or above the location of the Markdown file.
+This configuration is cascaded with configurations from `Build.json` files found at or above the location of the Markdown file.

 ---